 Traveling to Sorrento from either Naples or Rome does not have to be complicated.
 Whether you take the high-speed train, drive through the scenic Italian countryside, or opt for a leisurely ferry ride across the sparkling Gulf of Naples, your adventure to Sorrento will be easy if you plan and book before you leave home.

-Transport Options from Naples
+Transport options from Naples

-By Train
+By train

-Taking a train is an affordable and convenient way to travel from Naples to Sorrento.
-The Campania Express train offers a direct route from Napoli Centrale, the train station in Sorrento, opposite Piazza Angelina Lauro.
 Tickets cost about 16 euros, and the journey takes just over an hour.
 Train schedules can be found online, and the trains run directly with no transfers required.

-By Bus
+By bus

-Private Transfer
+Private transfer

 Consider booking a private transfer for a more comfortable and personalized transportation option.
 This allows you to book a pickup time that suits you and enjoy the convenience of door-to-door service.

 Prices for private transfers with trusted suppliers such as Viator may vary depending on the type of vehicle and number of passengers.
 We paid around 80 euros per person for two people in a private car.
-However, the price per person will reduce if more people share the same vehicle.
-It’s pricey but an excellent choice for travelers seeking stress-free transportation to Sorrento.

-Transport Options from Rome
+Transport options from Rome

-By Train
+By train

-Taking the train is a convenient and fast travel from Rome to Sorrento.
+Taking the train is a convenient and fast way to travel from Rome to Sorrento.
 First, catch a train from Roma Termini station to Napoli Centrale.
-Italo or Trenitalia’s Frecciaargento are the best trains for this trip, as the journey time is fast at just over one hour.
-Ticket prices range from €14 – €65 depending upon when you travel.
+Italo or Trenitalia’s Frecciargento are the best trains for this trip, as the journey time is just over one hour.
+Ticket prices range from €14 to €65, depending on when you travel.

 Once you arrive in Naples, you change trains to the Campania Express and travel to Sorrento.
 Tickets cost about 16 euros, and the journey takes just over an hour.
 These tickets are purchased separately, and we recommend you book train tickets before leaving home.

-By Bus
+By bus

-Private Transfer
+Private transfer

 If you prefer a door-to-door service, a private transfer from Rome to Sorrento allows you the luxury of a private car and driver, ensuring a more relaxed journey.
 Prices may vary, but they usually start around €250.
 This option is ideal if you have a larger budget and value convenience and flexibility during your travel.